effs12/social-mongo-express-node-api/README.md

 ## Quick Start
 ### Env Variables

-1. Create your Db using MongoDB and get the connection
+1. Create your database using MongoDB and copy the connection string
-2. Create a .env file in the root and add the following with MongoDB connection
+2. Create a .env file in the root and add the following with MongoDB connections

 ```
 # ENVIRONMENT SETUP